Education in New Zealand: School times

-The school day starts anywhere from 8:00-9:00 am and finishes around 3:00 pm.
+The school day starts anywhere from 8:00–9:00 am and finishes around 3:00 pm.
 The school year starts at the end of January and finishes in mid-December, with the six-week summer holidays making up the second half of December and most of January.
 The year is divided into four terms, each lasting around ten weeks with two-week breaks in between.
 Typically, term one lasts from late January to mid-April, term two from early May to early July, term three from late July to late September, and term four from early October to mid-December, but term dates may be adjusted because of major sporting events or viral outbreaks.

+Manual training schools

+In response to growing criticism that New Zealand's education system was too focused on academics and not providing practical skills to children the Liberal Government of New Zealand passed the Manual and Technical Elementary Instruction Act 1895 to establish classes that taught manual and technical skills to students as part of the curriculum.
+This was not very effective and five years later the Manual and Technical Instruction Act 1900 was passed which established grants for the education boards to establish manual training schools as a form of secondary education.
+Most secondary schools did not wish to change their curriculum as the prevailing belief amongst teachers was in support of academic education.
+Two years later the government passed an amendment in 1902 which allowed for independent manual and technical training schools.

+Manual training schools initially taught for Standards 5 and 6 and taught woodwork and metalwork to boys and cookery, laundry, and sewing to girls.
+Following the creation of intermediate schools after the Second World War most of their functions were adopted into the curriculum and manual training schools began closing down or being integrated into other schools.

+Manual and technical training is now a part of the curriculum of New Zealand.

 Tertiary education

 Tertiary education in New Zealand is used to describe all aspects of post-school education and training.
 This ranges from informal non-assessed community courses in schools through to undergraduate degrees and advanced, research-based postgraduate degrees.
 Tertiary education is regulated within the New Zealand Qualifications Framework, a unified system of national qualifications in schools, vocational education and training.